viralganatra/app-scripts/README.md

 ## What is Included?

-This package includes the following script for use in applications:
+This package includes the following 2 scripts for use in applications:

 * Prettier - Auto format your code style
+* Husky & Lint Staged - Automatically execute Prettier when running Git commit

 ## Table of Contents